cheyao/TileMap/README.md

 A template SDL3 cross-platform project

-You can find compiled binaries and a play-on-web version here: https://cheyao.itch.io/test-sdl3 The password is `cheyao` (Couldn't find link share option XD)
+You can find compiled binaries and a play-on-web version here: https://cheyao.itch.io/test-sdl3

 ## Dependencies:
 SDL3